THE BEST LAS VEGAS PROPERTIES

 HUD-1 settlement statement.

-Closing Costs - Various expenses (over and above the
+Closing Costs - Various expenses (over and above

-of a property.
+ownership of a property.
 Closing costs normally include items such as broker's

 commissions, discount points, origination fees, attorney's fees, taxes, title